KsBenAtaGG/WebsiteLoginPanel/README.md

-# WebsiteLoginPanel

-- This HTML file is no copyright.
+# Website Login Panel Template

+- You can use freely

-- I writing this login panel
+- I wrote this login panel

 - Thanks for using my panel

+# Major Update

+- Bootstrap 4 added.

+- The design is literally changed and modernized.